XIN-Solutions/xinmods-js/README.md

         xinApi: '/site/custom-api',
         assetPath: '/site/binaries',
         assetModPath: '/site/assetmod',

+        caching: true|false,
     };

     const hippo = xinmods.connectTo('http://localhost:8080', 'admin', 'admin', options);

+If caching is enabled the cache layer relies on the following environment variables to change its behaviour:

+* `CACHE_TTL`; ttl in seconds
+* `CACHE_DEBUG`; show state of cache when hit/stored.

 The `HippoConnection` object has a number of useful functions: